Te Rākau Whakamarumaru

 Current status and advice

-Combined Wave: Southerly combined waves rising to 5.5 metres this afternoon, then easing Thursday morning.
+Combined Wave: Northeast combined waves rising to 5.5 metres Thursday midday, then easing below 5 metres Friday midday, and below 4 metres Saturday morning.
 Peak period 11 seconds.

 Tides: The highest risk period is typically at or within 1-2 hours of high tide